gatechain/gatechain-gitbook/developers/introduction/smart-contracts.md

 In this example we will be using foundry tooling.

-1. Install the foundry tooling by following this [Installation guide].
+1. Install the foundry tooling by following this [Installation guide](https://book.getfoundry.sh/getting-started/installation).
-2. Create a new project following the [Creating New Project Guide].
+2. Create a new project following the [Creating New Project Guide](https://book.getfoundry.sh/projects/creating-a-new-project).
 3. Make sure you have a wallet on GateChain network.

 Once project is created, tweak the contract code to the following, by adding a getCounter function: